-Address - A3090, Ampfield SO51 9BU
+St Mark Ampfield's address is A3090, Ampfield SO51 9BU

-Type of seating - Victorian wooden pews, elevated from nave floor by around 10cm.
+- Victorian wooden pews, elevated from nave floor by around 10cm.

-Accessing the church from outside - Threshold to stone slab, then three separated steps.
+- Threshold to stone slab, then three separated steps.

-Accessing the chancel from the nave - Staggered access of one step to communion rail, then a further two steps to altar.
+- Staggered access of one step to communion rail, then a further two steps to altar.

-Building listing number - Grade II listed - 1339161
+- Building listing number: Grade II listed - 1339161